toggled/Hypervis/README.rst

  - Export visualisation in svg and pdf format.
  - Circular and Square drawing canvas.
  - Adjusting the shapes of the vertices.
- - Fruchterman-Reingold, Eades and Force-atlas drawing of graphs.
+ - Fruchterman-Reingold and Eades's Spring layout.

 Planned Features: